 Protein in brief

-• Structure: proteins such as collagen and keratin play a structural role in muscles and other tissues.
+• Structure: proteins like collagen and keratin help build muscles and tissues.

-• Immune defence: antibodies and immunoglobulins are proteins that protect the immune system.
+• Immune defence: antibodies and immunoglobulins are proteins that protect us from getting sick.

-• Enzymes: proteins help speed up chemical reactions in the body and partake in several metabolic processes.
+• Enzymes: proteins help speed up chemical reactions in the body, for example, to support digestion and other processes.

 Understanding protein needs